jiaqixuac/mmediting/README.md

 We construct a large-scale outdoor video dehazing benchmark dataset, **HazeWorld**, which contains video frames in various real-world scenarios.

-To prepare the HazeWorld dataset for experiments, please follow the instructions [here](./docs/dataset_prepare.md).
+To prepare the HazeWorld dataset for experiments, please follow the [instructions](./docs/dataset_prepare.md).

 ## Installation